 There are many things to consider before moving out.
 Approximately five million Canadians have hit a rough spot in a marriage made the decision to split with their spouses.
 Have you made the decision, either on your own or together with your spouse, to separate?
 There are a few things you should take into consideration.
 Therefore, plan before moving out of the house to ensure that you do not jeopardize your legal rights.
 This is particularly true with regard to your access to and relationship with your children.

 We have family lawyers in British Columbia and Ontario.
 Regardless of which city you live in, reach out to us.
 If you live in a remote city, our lawyers might still be able to help you via the phone, email, and video conferencing.
+Instead of calling us, you can fill out the form on the side of this page.
+A family lawyer will then call or email you for a free 15-minute consultation.
+It is the easiest way to connect with a lawyer.

 Most people feel stress when hiring a law firm for a separation.
 The most important thing is finding a lawyer that will be on top of your case.
 The last thing you want is to hire a lawyer, sign the agreement, and then not hear back from them for a week.
 This sort of thing happens in the legal industry all the time.